Crenshaw, Los Angeles: Demographics

 In 2006, the population of Crenshaw was around 27,600.
-In 1996, there was a demographic shift increase in which many middle and lower-class blacks and Latinos are migrating to cities in the Inland Empire as well as cities in the Antelope Valley sections of Southern California as a form of gentrification.
+In 1996, there was a demographic shift increase in which many middle and lower-class blacks and Latinos migrated to cities in the Inland Empire as well as cities in the Antelope Valley sections of Southern California.

 Transportation

 The K Line runs between Expo/Crenshaw station and Redondo Beach station, running generally north-south along Crenshaw Boulevard.